ferdidolot/CLOUD-COMPUTING-CLASS-2018/Lab3/README.md

 We have decided to analyze what do people talk about when it comes to one of the most currently hottest topics `cryptocurrency`.

 * The file `StudentProposal_TwitterStream.py` is constructed to listen for the stream and collect the tweets in the `.JSON` file.
-In order to **simultaneously listen for streams with different filtering criteria** we have modified the line of code where we define our filter criteria, like below:
+In order to **simultaneously listen for streams with different filtering criteria** we have modified the line of code where we define our filter criteria, like below: <br/>
 `twitter_stream.filter(track=[sys.argv[1]])` <br/>
+and produce `.JSON` file associated with the twitter topics: <br/>
+`with open(sys.argv[1] + '.json', 'a') as f:` <br/>

 * The file `StudentProposal.py` is used to analyze the tweets.
-We have used the same logic as above, by using arguments to define the `.JSON` file that will be analyzed: <br/>
+We have used the same logic as above, by using arguments to define the topic of `.JSON` file that will be analyzed: <br/>
 `fname = sys.argv[1] + '.json` <br/>

 * As our first results also included different `Unicode characters`, which did not help in the analysis of our case, we decided to remove those characters by using:
 ```
-    noisy_unicodes = [u'\U0001f525' , u'\u2026']
     unicodes = [];
     for i in range(0,65533):
          unicodes.append(chr(i))
-    # print unicodes

     stop = stopwords.words('english') + punctuation + ['rt', 'via', 'RT'] + unicodes
 ```